-It’s my least favorite thing about painting furniture and I bet it’s yours too.
-It’s that dirty four-lettered word.
+It’s my least favorite thing about painting furniture, and I bet it’s yours too.
+It’s that dirty four-letter word.
 P R E P!
-It’s the first thing you gotta do before any furniture makeover and it’s the most common mistake I see when painting old wood furniture.
+It’s the first thing you gotta do before any furniture makeover, and it’s the most common mistake I see when painting old wood furniture.
 But don’t let the confusion stop you from creating an amazing professional finish you can be proud of.
-Today, I’ll cover all the how-to’s and some tips so you can clean and prep wood furniture before you jump into my FAVORITE part.
+Today, I’ll cover all the how-tos and some tips so you can clean and prep wood furniture before you jump into my FAVORITE part.
 PAINTING FURNITURE!

 * As an Amazon Associate, I earn from qualifying purchases and through other companies as well.
 You will not be charged extra when you purchase through these affiliate links, but any income I make helps me create more amazing DIY projects to share with you!
 To see my full disclaimer, click here!